HaveAGitGat/HBBatchBeast/README.md

 This is a standalone program on Windows but requires Handbrake to be installed on Linux and Mac.

+Please read the DeveloperREADME for help with modifying or if you'd like to contribute.

 ![Screenshot](https://i.imgur.com/XMLxDxs.png)

 Demo video -https://sendvid.com/jvc4lc4z